ArtiomL/f5networks/azure/ha/README.md

 This is the actual HA / failover logic.

 ### Logging
 All logging is disabled by default.
-Please use the -l switch to set the verbosity.
+Please use the -l argument to set the verbosity.
+Alternatively, this is controlled by the global `intLogLevel` variable.
-If ran interactively, stdout is used for log messages, otherwise /var/log/ltm will be used.
+If run interactively, stdout is used for log messages, otherwise /var/log/ltm will be used.

 ### --help
 ```